 Unearned revenue includes tuition fees received for courses to be delivered in future periods and receipt of proceeds for services or products to be delivered in a future period.
 Revenue will be recognized in that future period when the courses, services, or products are provided.

-e) Deferred revenue and deferred capital revenue
+Notes to the Financial Statements June 30, 2019 e) Deferred revenue and deferred capital revenue